EGR 111. Introduction to Engineering Design. (4 h)

 EGR 322.
 Materials Engineering and Characterization.
 (3 h)

 Relationships between atomic structure, microstructure, and observable properties of metallic, ceramic, and polymeric materials.
 Measurement and modification of material properties.
-Counts for MCE Concentration.
+A general engineering technical elective that can be counted for up to one course towards any concentration.
 P-MTH 112, and EGR 211 or CHM 364.

 EGR 324.
 Hydrologic and Hydraulic Engineering.
 (3 h)